matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 ## Aligning images

-In this step, for each input image we seek to find an affine transformation
+In this step, for each input image we seek to find an affine transformation (rotation and translation only) which maps points on the first image to corresponding points on the image in question.
+Given a function `register_pair` which takes stars from two images and returns a transformation to map the first image on to the second it is easy enough to write an algorithm that behaves
-\\( M \\) which maps points on the first image to corresponding points on the image in question.
-Given a function `register_pair` which takes stars from two images and returns a transformation to map the first image on to the second it is easy enough to write an algorithm that behaves well:
+well:

 {% highlight python %}
 REGISTRATION_RETRIES = 3